7 Benefits of Becoming a Pharmacy Technician

-Knowing this, it’s not surprising that pharmacy technician jobs are expected to grow by 12 percent through 2026, according to the BLS—a faster rate than the average occupation.1
+Knowing this, it’s not surprising that pharmacy technician jobs are projected to grow by 4 percent from 2020 through 2030, according to the BLS.1

 2. You can become certified in less than a year2

 You read that right!
 Unlike many other healthcare careers, you won’t need to spend several years in school to pursue this profession.

 “Many students choose this program because the pharmacy technician profession is a growing field that allows students to graduate and get certified in less than a year, says Dr. Jeremy Barthels, department chair of Health Sciences at Rasmussen University.

-Many pharmacy technician certificate programs can be completed in as little as nine months, preparing you to take the Pharmacy Technician Certification Exam (PTCE).2 This training is typically jam-packed with all of the practical knowledge and hands-on experience you’ll need to feel confident in your first pharmacy job.
+A Pharmacy Technician Certificate program can be completed in as few as nine months, preparing you to take the Pharmacy Technician Certification Exam (PTCE).2 This training is typically jam-packed with all of the practical knowledge and hands-on experience you’ll need to feel confident in your first pharmacy job.

 3. Your work helps people

 So many jobs can feel meaningless—you work, you go home, you come back the next day.
 But a career as a pharmacy technician comes with the fulfillment of assisting others.